jmh3434/java-precourse/Precourse Java.md

         -   common technology for decades

 #### What is SQL?

+Instead of being a programming language similar to what we'll use for iOS and Android applications, **SQL** is a language that enables storing, retrieving, and manipulating data in databases.

 SQL stands for **Structured Query Language**  - SELECT * FROM CUSTOMERS